 remove-nodes.sh

-script from theaws-terraform-cnq-<x.y>/utilities
+script from theaws-cloudformation-cnq-<x.y>/utilities

 - To make the script executable, run the